-A two and a half hour drive or 3-4 hour bus ride from Siem Reap, Battambang looks and feels like a country town with not a lot happening, despite it being Cambodia’s second largest city.
+A 3-hour drive or 4-hour bus ride from Siem Reap, Battambang looks and feels like a country town with not a lot happening, despite it being Cambodia’s second largest city.
 Stroll its dusty centre in the sweltering heat of the middle of the day and you might find yourself making plans to leave.

 Set out at dawn for a tuk tuk drive around the countryside in the magical early morning light, do a bike ride through the friendly villages, cruise the coffee coloured Sangkhae River on a local fishing boat, or amble the riverside at sunset, however, and you will probably end up extending your stay.

-Here are some of our favourite things to do in Battambang — we suggest you start with these:
+Here are some of our favourite things to do in Battambang:

 Scramble ancient Khmer archaeological sites without the crowds